cloudmesh-community/fa19-516-158/project/report.md

 spark.executor.cores    4
 ```

-You can also verify if hadoop has been installed correctly by checking
+You can  verify if Spark has been installed correctly by checking
 the version

 ```bash